-Wojtek Bagadzinski commenced his training in karate in Hurstville in 1994, under Glenn Wheeldon.
+Wojtek Bagadzinski commenced his training in karate at the Hurstville Dōjō in 1994, under Glenn Wheeldon.
 He continued his study under Pat Harrington and Shane Chapman and at the other Sosuishi-ryu Australia (now Lotus Dojos) locations in Sydney.
-Wojtek was made a member of the Karo (leadership council) of Sosuishi-ryu Australia in 2006, providing proactive and well-considered input into its direction in his time in the role.
-He became the Chief Instructor of the dōjō in Hurstville in 2005 and has led it with unswerving commitment, relocating the dōjō to its current location in St George in 2019.
+Wojtek was made a member of the Karo (leadership council) of Sosuishi-ryu Australia in 2006, providing proactive and strategic input into its direction in his time in the role.
+He became the Chief Instructor of the Hurstville Dōjō in 2005 and has led it with unswerving commitment, relocating in 2019 to its current location in St George.

 In July 2017, Wojtek resigned from Lotus Dojos Australia and joined Kumataka Dōjōs.
 Along with Gabriel Dayeh, he proudly leads Kumataka Dōjōs St George, sharing the Kumataka organisational mission, to practice and propagate authentic budō and bujutsu of Japan and Okinawa.